Governance

 Operations

 Petro Matad is committed to supporting the building of industry capacity for hydrocarbon exploration and exploitation in Mongolia.
-We are currently working with government on bolstering the legal mechanisms that are in place for future projects and developments in the country.
+We are currently working with the government on bolstering the legal mechanisms that are in place for future projects and developments in the country.

 We manage our seismic, drilling and other field-based exploration and exploitation operations using IOGP 423 Contracting Model Guidelines and work with all successful contractors to ensure that our HSSE standards are maintained.
 Seismic programmes operate under the guidelines of IOGP 432 Managing HSE In A Geophysical Contract and drilling programmes to the IADC HSE Land Drilling Case.
 The final report and HSSE management review of all projects are seen as central to organizational learning and continual improvement.